 I remember this friend I had in my high school who had a very pathetic break-up after she found her guy cheating on her; the other girl he was dating was her best friend.
 I was close to this friend of mine and gave her a shoulder to cry on.

 She would complain about each and everything, not just her ex-boyfriend.
 In the beginning, I thought she was going through a tough time; hence, the world seemed bitter to her.
 But months passed by and she didn’t change.
 She started dating another guy and no matter how much she loved him or how much he loved her, she would keep on complaining to me about her man.

 Honestly, I sympathized her for her break-up but not everything in my life was going nicely either.
 The fact that I didn’t talk about them or complain didn’t mean I was having a great time with my life.
 But she never understood.
 Sometimes, the complaints felt bitter.
 Listening to her, I would feel low myself too.
 It was soon that I realized that this complaining was getting on my nerves.
 It was creating negative vibes within me too.

 Complaining is not a new trend.
 People complain.
 All of us do.
 All of us have been complaining.
 Dr. Robin Kowalski, Professor of Psychology at Clemson University points out that at some point of time or the other, everyone complains.
 This intensity of complaining might vary, it might be very little for some people and it might be big for some other.

-People who complain not only nurture negative vibes in them but also spread negative vibes among others too.
-According to Dr. Kowalski, there are three types of people who complain.
+Those who complain not only nurture negative vibes but also spread negative vibes among others.
+According to Dr. Kowalski, there are three types of complainers.

 You might have a friend who grumbles about each and everything like the food they serve at your workplace or the defect in the new jeans she bought recently or the shabby weather because of the rain.
 You try to give her solutions.